-Los Angeles Mayor, Richard Riordan, appointed Andrew to serve as a Los Angeles City Commissioner from 2000-2002 (The youngest appointed Commissioner in Los Angeles history.)
-Mr. Ritter holds a Bachelor Degree in Political Science and a minor in Business from the University of Southern California and was a member of the 2002 Pac-10 Champion baseball team.
-He graduated from the Stanford Graduate School of Business’ Executive Education on Influence and Negotiation Strategies.
+Mr. Ritter has been an active leader in his community, including being appointed as a Los Angeles City Commissioner to the Commission for Children, Youth and Their Families from 2000-2002 (the youngest appointed Commissioner in Los Angeles history).
+Mr. Ritter holds a Bachelor of Arts Degree in Political Science and a minor in Business from the University of Southern California and was a member of the 2002 Pac-10 Champion baseball team.

 Mr. Ritter has extensive experience creating, building and managing diverse business enterprises.
 His success has been his ability to take ideas and grow major businesses.
 He currently serves as Chairman of Ritter Pharmaceuticals.
 In addition he provides corporate management, strategic planning and financial consulting for a wide range of market segments.
 In the health and beauty sector, Mr. Ritter was President and Vice-Chairman of Quality King Inc, the nation’s largest wholesale distributor for health care products with $5 billion in annual revenues (ranked the 18th largest privately held company, Forbes Top 100 List).
 Simultaneously, he worked as President and Chairman of Rockwood, a business he developed that produced private label HBA products for major national retailers including GNC and K-Mart.
 In the entertainment sector he served as Chairman of ON-TV, a division of Oak Industries (NYSE Company), where he managed the television division initiating exclusive broadcasts of Los Angeles, Chicago, and New York professional baseball, basketball, and hockey games.
 During 1980-1985, he produced the first televised home shopping program and directed development of the largest “pay-per-view” channel system for its time.
 In the personal services market, Mr. Ritter grew a people-to-people business, Elite Personal Search and Lifemates personal matchmaking service, in the U.S. and Canada.
 In the finance field, Mr Ritter served on the board of directors for the Martin Lawrence Art Galleries (NYSE Company).
 During his 20 years as a publisher, he produced monthly national consumer magazines including Playgirl. and released books that included It’s OK to Say No childrens’ series and Patti Regan Davis’ Homefront.
 Mr. Ritter also has a long history of public service that includes appointments by three Governors to several State of California Commissions, including eight years served as Commissioner on the California Prison Industry Authority.
 In 1981, Mr. Ritter was honored with the City of Hope’s Man of the Year award.